pthesis/infogroup_search/README.md

 ## Search Criteria

-name=value pairs
+name=value pairs.
+The entire "name=value" string must be quoted if the value contains any spaces or commas, probably safest to quote it if there is any non-alphanumerics at all.

 # Notes

-If a :cache option is passed in, the API will use it (via memcached/dalli).
+If a :cache option is passed in, the API will use it (via memcached/dalli or redis, anything that supports get/set).

 # TODO